chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

    > conda config --add channels [link of channel]

-## The whole pipeline for building an environment
+## Build an environment and install dependencies

-If you can use your conda on your terminal, let's begin.
+If the above commands work, this indicates that you have successfully installed conda.
+You are ready to install the tools now.
+There are only 4 steps and 8 commands.

-1. Add some resource for your local channel
+Step 1.
+Add some resource for your local channel

 ```
     conda config --add channels defaults